nitantchhajed/Birth-registry-Hyperledger-fullstack/README.md

 	-Similarly now commend all the function calls except **packageChaincode** function and run the script again.

-	-Do he same process for all the functions by running one function at a time in a sequence.
+	-Do the same process for all the functions by running one function at a time in a sequence.
+		--After calling the function **queryInstalled** run the command [ export PACKAGE_ID= '<Package ID that is returned after Installation on chaincode>' ]
 	-now the chain code is installed, approved and Invoked.

 *3. start REST API*